What is the application deadline?

 What do GTAs teach?

 GTAs usually teach English 101 their first semester.
-By the time they leave most have other courses to list on their CVs, including English as a Second Language, business writing, and introduction to creative writing.
+By the time they leave most have other courses to list on their CVs, including English 102, English as a Second Language, and business, professional, and technical writing.

 Do I need recommendation letters to get a GTA position?